puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 The Puppet Forge requires the module long name.
 This name is composed of your Forge username and the short name of your module.
 For example, the user named "puppetlabs" maintains a "mysql" module, which is known to the Forge as "puppetlabs-mysql". **Be sure to use this long name in your module's metadata.json file.** This helps disambiguate modules that might have common short names, such as "mysql" or "apache."

 However, your module directory on disk **must** use the short name, without the username prefix.
 (Module directory names cannot contain dashes or periods; only letters, numbers, and underscores).
-As long as you have the correct long name in your `metadata.json` file, the `puppet module build` command will use the correct names in the correct places.
+As long as you have the correct long name in your `metadata.json` file, the `puppet module build` command uses the correct names in the correct places.

 > **Note**: Although the Puppet Forge expects to receive modules named `username-module`, its web interface presents them as `username/module`.
 Always use the `username-module` style in your metadata files and when issuing commands.